lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

 ## What
  * An inversion of control, dependency injection, MVC framework with view mediators (for streamlined view-model interaction) and services (for external-to-application interaction)
  * An update of StrangeIoC by ThirdMotion (https://github.com/strangeioc), a now unmaintained project.
 (Most pull requests from the original project have been merged, and a number of bug fixes made for the signal messaging system)

 ## Why
  * Code reuse
  * Organisation taken care of, no need to reinvent for each new project or each new part of a project
  * Decoupling of ________ from ______ (IoC reasons)
  * <IoC reasons>

 ## Features
  * <StrangeIoC features>

 ## Additional Features
  * StrictSignal for speed optimised strongly-typed events
  * Debugging options (Print event/signal dispatch to console, named binders, readout of bindings per binder from inspector)
  * Listen & dispatch extensions for events and signals to make handling requests with multiple return events/signals easier to use and read
  * Equivalent example projects for signals

 ## Docs and references
  * <website>

 ## Drawbacks
  * Small overhead, though it's mainly on startup and messaging overhead can be largely avoided using signals framework with as many StrictSignals as possible.

 ## Development progress
  * Finished

 UniRx
 =====

 ## What
  * UniRx is _____
  * UniRx (Rx for Unity) library for easier concurrency handling, event streaming, etc...

 ## Why
  * <reasons Rx>

 ## Features
  * Added documentation from http://reactivex.io for supported commands.
 For use with inline documentation viewing tools like Intellisense in Visual Studio
  * Added decision tree like that on http://reactivex.io/documentation/operators.html updated for UniRx specific command naming
  * Added implementations for several Rx extensions that UniRx misses
  * UniRx customisations for events and signals (to be able to use them like any other observable)
  * <features Rx>

 ## Docs and references
  * <good reference for this type of Rx>

 ## Drawbacks
  * Very minimal overhead for massive time savings

 ## Development progress
  * Finished

 Event sourcing framework
 ==============

 ## What
  * Event Sourcing module

 ## Why
  * Often how to store events that occur in the game is a critical issue that needs to be managed

 ## Features
+ * One no-configuration-necessary Unity component that manages all events
- * Easy network synchronisation
+ * Easy network synchronisation (In progress)
- * Dead simple session replays
+ * Dead simple session replays (In progress)
+ * Stupidly simple serialisation and reinstatement of game state (In progress)
+ * Elementary do and undo (gameplay rollback) (In progress)

 ## Docs and references
  * <Link to video> <summary of points in video>

 ## Drawbacks
  * What: A fast and simple Event Sourcing implementation built for the gaming context with multiplayer and replay capabilities in mind.
  * Why:
  * Isolation of game entities with access via commands and queries
  * Projections for processing the game state in part or in it's entirety
- * easy Seriaisation of game state
+ * Easy serialisation of game state
  * easy Game state persistence and sharing
  * Example projects

 ## Development progress
  * Largely finished

 Entity Management framework
 ==============

 ## What
  * Entity management
  * Commands, queries and projections framework

 ## Why
  * One feature I always find myself reinventing multiple times for each project is a way to store a list of game entities, a way to create, delete and access them, a set of operations on them, and a way to iterate over them.
  * Another is how to store events that occur in the game.

 ## Features
- * Centralised organisation of game entities with strict control mechanisms and information access
+ * Centralised organisation of game entities with strict control mechanisms and information access via Commands and Queries that integrate well with the other frameworks (In progress)
- * Elementary serialisation of game state
+ * Elementary prototyping serialisation and guidelines for fast foolproof production serialisation (In progress)

 ## Docs and references

 ## Drawbacks
  * Very slight overhead, but maybe no more than any system I might half-heartedly slap together for a midnight prototype.

 ## Development progress
  * In progress

 Serialisation and persistence framework
 ==============

 ## What
  * A framework to serialise game state, persist or transmit it, and deserialise it back to how it was

 ## Why
  * Because every game can be saved, to a disk, to a server, to the cloud, wherever... but it has to be saved, and then loaded again too!
  * Multiplayer games often need a way of transmitting game state

 ## Features
  * Tools and guidelines for object serialisation in development and in production
  * Tools to save and load serialisable objects from a disk (for saved games) or through a network (for multiplayer)
  * https://forum.unity.com/threads/best-way-to-save-game-state.153411/

 ## Docs and references
  * See example project

 ## Drawbacks

 ## Development progress
  * In progress

 Photon extensions
 ==================

 ## What
+ * A set of guides and tools for Photon to integrate with the other systems in this package

 ## Why
+ * Easier, faster multiplayer

 ## Features
+ * Distribution and synchronisation of state (from Event Source) and commands (From IoC or elsewhere) (In progress)
+ * Guidelines for easy request and confirm communication between multiple decentralised players
+ * Event rollback and ping management (In progress)

 ## Docs and references

 ## Drawbacks

 ## Development progress
  * In progress

- * What: A set of guides and tools for Photon to integrate with the other systems in this package
- * Why: Easier, faster multiplayer
- * ES state and commands easily distributed and synchronised
- * Guidelines for easy request and confirm communication between multiple decentralised players
- * Event rollback and ping management

 Menu system
 ===========
 ## What
+ * A well thought out, simple, versatile menu system
  * from ___

 ## Why

 ## Features
- * Integrated with StrangeIoC for maximum reusability
+ * Integrated with StrangeIoC for maximum reusability (In progress)
+ * One script and one prefab for each menu screen (In progress)

 ## Docs and references

 ## Drawbacks

 ## Development progress
  * In progress